DesHorsley/FullStackBdd/PITCHME.md

 * Common language for all stake holders

 Note:
-User Stories?  <!-- Who use them, who keeps them uptodate, are they in sync with the code? -->
+User Stories?  <!-- Who use them, who keeps them up to date, are they in sync with the code? -->
   -> Relate to code? <!-- Do they enforce the code? -->
 Merging of Specs and Tests
 Stakeholder readable